-Verapamil has been shown to be mildy effective in treating Peyronies Disease, or a bent penis, caused by plaque or scar tissue.
+Verapamil is yet another of the injectables being tried for Peyronies disease straightening.
+It has been shown to be mildly effective in treating Peyronies Disease, or a bent penis, caused by

 The studies show varying results.
 But all of them seem to conclude that Verapamil is most effective in men whose erection does not curve more than 30 degrees.

 "Verapamil is one of the most popular treatments, its injected directly

 into the plaque built up in the penis.
 Although it helps to soften this